Low Birth Weight

 More babies are surviving even though they are born early and are very small.
 This is because of advances in the care of sick and premature babies.
-But preventing preterm births is 1 of the best ways to prevent babies born with low birth weight.
+But preventing preterm births is one of the best ways to prevent babies being born with low birth weight.

 Regular prenatal care is the best way to prevent preterm births and low-birth-weight babies.
 At prenatal visits, the healthcare provider will check the health of you and your baby.
 It is important to:

 - Follow a healthy diet during pregnancy.
 This will help you to gain enough weight to help your baby grow and help you stay healthy.

 - Not drink alcohol, smoke, or use drugs.
 All of these can cause low birth weight and other problems for your baby.